SQLDBAWithABeard/Beard-Aks-AEDS/README.md

 Setting up a AKS cluster and adding a Azure Arc Enabled Data Services Direct Data Controller using a jumpbox Azure VM if required.

+## Pre Reqs
 If you need a VM, you can
 - deploy the VM [deploy-vm.ps1](scripts/deploy-vm.ps1)
 - and then login and set up the VM [set up vm.ps1](scripts/set-up-vm.ps1)

-You will need to have these installed - You can use the set up VM script on your own machine.
+You will need to have these installed - You can use the set up VM script on your own machine to install them.

 - Azure Cli
 - kubectl
 - Azdata

+You need to have created a service principal using

+`az ad sp create-for-rbac --name <ServicePrincipalName> --role Contributor --scopes /subscriptions/{SubscriptionId}/resourceGroups/{resourcegroup}`

+I store and retrieve all my secrets using the Secrets Management module.

+`Install-Module SecretManagement`

+and set them with

+`Set-Secret -Name secretname -Value secretvalue`

+## Installation
 To install all the componenets required using the scripts in the repo.
 You will need to alter the variables for your own environment.

 - Create AKS [create-aks.ps1](scripts/create-aks.ps1)
 - Deploy Log Analytics with bicep if you need it [Scripts/deploy-loganalytics.ps1](Scripts/deploy-loganalytics.ps1)
 - Deploy the data controller with bicep [Scripts/deploy-dc.ps1](Scripts/deploy-dc.ps1)

 - You can get the endpoints for the data controller
 ````
 azdata login